 Resident Rounds: Part 1 - Program Spotlight: The University of Colorado Denver Dermatology Residency Program

-August 2015 | Volume 14 | Issue 8 | Feature | 909 | Copyright © 2015
+August 2015 | Volume 14 | Issue 8 | Features | 909 | Copyright © August 2015

 David A. Norris MD, Ramin Fathi MD

 University of Colorado, Department of Dermatology, Denver, CO

 Resident Rounds is a section of the JDD dedicated to highlighting various dermatology departments with residency training programs.
 Resident Rounds

 includes 3 sections: (1) a program spotlight highlighting pertinent information about the department and residency training program; (2) a section presenting